browserengineering/book/book/security.md

 data from leaking.
 But if the server sends the `Access-Control-Allow-Origin` header, and its value is either the requesting origin or the special `*` value, the browser instead makes the output available to the script.
+All requests made by your browser will be what the CORS standard calls "simple requests".

 *Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the